Best Fly Tying Tools – Top Picks & Guide

 No. 5

-Kingfisher Fly Tying Comprehensive Tool Kit, with Case, Scissors, Bobbin, Bodkin, Whip Finisher, Hackle Plier, Hair Stacker 11 Piece, Blue
+Kingfisher Fly Tying Comprehensive Tool Kit, with Case, Scissors, Bobbin, Bodkin, Whip Finisher, Hackle Plier, Hair Stacker 11 Piece, Brass

 • Essential Tools: This comprehensive kit includes the All Purpose and Arrow Scissors, Bobbin, Bobbin threader, Bodkin, Whip Finisher, Hackle Plier, Dubbing Spinner and Hair Stacker - essential tools for any fly tyer.